AleksandrSl/intellij-luau/README.md

 ## Acknowledgements

-- EmmyLua and Luanalysis for grammar stuff that I used as a base.
 - IntellijElm, IntellijHaxe, and Intellij plugins for a ton of helpful examples and good code comments.
 - Luau LSP for existence.